5 ways to look after your employees wellbeing

 It's management's responsibility to open a regular dialogue with the employee - and discuss any arising issues or concerns.
 Managers should be fully briefed on recognising the symptoms of stress, and ill-mental health, so they can offer support and address issues before they become a problem.

-Offer a service to tackle emotional and mental wellbeing, that works in a way that fits around your employees and their needs.
-Ensure that your staff have access to a 24/7 helpline to discuss both personal and professional problems.
+Offer a service to tackle employees' emotional and mental wellbeing, that works in a way that fits around their needs.
+Helplines can be a vital part of your employee assistance program, so ensure that your staff have access to a 24/7 helpline to discuss both personal and professional problems.

 Give employees access to freebies such as fresh fruit and salary sacrifice schemes for anything from childcare to gym membership.
 You’re improving their health and addressing financial stress all in one.
 It’s win-win!